xima-media/xima-typo3-recordlist/README.md

 ## Usage

+Start by creating a new backend controller in your TYPO3 extension.

 ### 1. Extend new controller from `AbstractBackendController`

-The abstract controller implements the `BackendControllerInterface` which requires you to add the methods `getTableName()` and `getRecordPid()`:
+The controller implements the `BackendControllerInterface` which requires you to add the methods `getTableName()` and `getRecordPid()`:

 ```php